Have you had the chance to sit down with your relatives and capture their knowledge of the family?

 Finding out genealogically relevant facts - such as a marriage date, name of a grandparent, where an immigrant ancestor was born in the old country - is absolutely a worthy goal.
 Don't be shy about posing questions that directly ask for the information you're seeking.

 However, direct questions like this can sometimes cause people to draw a blank - even when answered, the answer may not be very interesting.
-Our Genealogist-in-Residence, Meryl Schumacker, notes that it's really important to ask more fluid, conversational questions - these kinds of questions will generate more spontaneous, story-based responses:
+Our professional genealogist, Meryl Schumacker, notes that it's really important to ask more fluid, conversational questions - these kinds of questions will generate more spontaneous, story-based responses:

 "I think the stories tend to get lost more - we search for names and dates and that's important, but the stories are the things that are much harder to get back once you've lost them."
 Meryl also notes that you might even find the information you're seeking within a story - sometimes it's easier to jog a distant memory through story-telling than pure recollection.